 The Global Financial Innovation Network (GFIN)

-The Guernsey Financial Services Commission (“GFSC”), in collaboration with 11 financial regulators and related organisations, on 7 August 2018 announced the establishment of the Global Financial Innovation Network (“GFIN”), building on a proposal earlier this year to create a ‘global sandbox’.
+The Commission, in collaboration with 11 financial regulators and related organisations, is a founding member of the Global Financial Innovation Network (“GFIN”).

-GFIN was created to provide a more efficient way for innovative firms to interact with regulators, helping them navigate between countries as they look to scale and test new ideas.
-It also created a new means of co-operation between financial services regulators to work on innovation-related topics, sharing different experiences and approaches.
+GFIN was created to provide a more efficient way for innovative firms to interact with regulators, and as a mean by which to help them navigate between countries as they look to scale and test new ideas.
+It also created a new means of co-operation between financial services regulators by which they could work on innovation-related topics, and share different experiences and approaches.

-The GFSC plays an active role in the GFIN having been one of the founding members and sits on the Coordination Group.
-The GFSC are members of three GFIN groups; Collaboration workstream, Cross-border testing workstream and RegTech workstream.
+The GFSC plays an active role in GFIN and sits on the Coordination Group.
+The Commission is a member of three GFIN groups: the Collaboration workstream, the Cross-border testing workstream, and the RegTech workstream.

-We were pleased to participate in the inaugural cross-border test pilot and remain committed to developing and improving that process for future rounds.
-We look forward to continuing our involvement as the GFIN membership continues to grow and new initiatives start to develop.
+We were pleased to participate in the inaugural cross-border test pilot, and remain committed to developing and improving that process for future rounds.
+We also look forward to continuing our involvement in GFIN as membership continues to grow and new initiatives start to develop.